projectvw/projectvw_astro/src/content/post/2022-06-28-Help-me-find-my-vw-super-beetle.md

 That's the last I've been able to find anything about the car.

 Can you help me find it?
-[Contact Chris Hammond](https://www.chrishammond.com/Contact)

 Chassis Number: 1332543365